 1. Chlorine

 Water treatment companies add chlorine to drinking water to kill dangerous organisms that can cause severe illness.
 While the intention is good, problems can arise when too much chlorine is added to your water, as well as chemical by-products that can be created when chlorine reacts with any organic matter.
 Chlorine imparts a strong chemical taste and smell, which can be unpleasant, particularly to those with sensitive palates.
-The by-products that result from chlorination of water, such as trihalomethanes, are a much larger concern than the chlorine itself.
+The by-products that result from the chlorination of water, such as trihalomethanes, are a much larger concern than the chlorine itself.
 These by-products don’t break down easily and tend to accumulate in the body faster than the detoxification system can handle.
 They’ve been linked to cancer, are known to damage the heart, lungs, kidneys, and nervous system, and are lethal to the beneficial bacteria in the intestines that are crucial to immunity and digestion.

 2. Fluoride